huggingface/blog/rlhf.md

 Generating a reward model (RM, also referred to as a preference model) calibrated with human preferences is where the relatively new research in RLHF begins.
 The underlying goal is to get a model or system that takes in a sequence of text, and returns a scalar reward which should numerically represent the human preference.
 The system can be an end-to-end LM, or a modular system outputting a reward (e.g. a model ranks outputs, and the ranking is converted to reward).
 The output being a **scalar** **reward** is crucial for existing RL algorithms being integrated seamlessly later in the RLHF process.

 These LMs for reward modeling can be both another fine-tuned LM or a LM trained from scratch on the preference data.
-For example, Anthropic uses a specialized method of fine-tuning to initialize these models after pretraining (preference model pretraining, PMP) because they found it be more sample efficient than fine-tuning, but no one variation of reward modeling is considered the clear best choice today.
+For example, Anthropic has used a specialized method of fine-tuning to initialize these models after pretraining (preference model pretraining, PMP) because they found it to be more sample efficient than fine-tuning, but no one base model is considered the clear best choice for reward models.

 The training dataset of prompt-generation pairs for the RM is generated by sampling a set of prompts from a predefined dataset (Anthropic’s data generated primarily with a chat tool on Amazon Mechanical Turk is [available](https://huggingface.co/datasets/Anthropic/hh-rlhf) on the Hub, and OpenAI used prompts submitted by users to the GPT API).
 The prompts are passed through the initial language model to generate new text.